-I am an applied economist with research interests in food, health, and behavioral economics.
+I am an applied economist with research interests in nexus of food, health, and behavioral economics.
 My current research focuses on how consumer food consumption behaviors are shaped by policies, preferences, and product attributes such as portion and package sizes.
 In addition to the food consumption behavior, I am also interested in behavioral economics more broadly.
 For example, my past research explored discrepancies between laboratory experiments and true stakeholder decisions.
 I tested this in the context of land conservation programs.
 As a research assistant, I have worked on projects focused on local food sourcing in farm-to-school programs in the United States as well as using technology in household food waste reduction.

 In this paper, we emphasize why analyzing joint parent-student food choice behavior, rather than individual choices, is vital to understanding decision making regarding adding local foods in school meals.
 We model both joint and separate local food preferences for parents and students.
 We conducted a nationwide survey that embeds a school lunch discrete choice experiment.
 Results indicate that students and parents would prefer that locally produced items be added to school lunch menus.
 However, while parent and student preferences align on some aspects of locally sourced meal elements, their preferences are not identical, with parents displaying more preference for locally sourced vegetables and students displaying more preference for locally sourced fruits.

 Wijesinghe, A. and Panchalingam, T. “Efficiency of Public Sector Spending on Health and Education in South Asia” (Under Review)